GrimZam/ISSLocation/README.md

 Use the API [open-notify.org](http://open-notify.org/) to retrieve the information

-Yes the html / CSS layout is ugly but that's the goal
+Yes the html / CSS layout is ugly but that's the goal I wanted a retro look